Ethiopia: Languages

 According to Glottolog, there are 109 languages spoken in Ethiopia, while Ethnologue lists 90 individual languages spoken in the country.
 Most people in the country speak Afroasiatic languages of the Cushitic or Semitic branches.
 The former includes the Oromo language, spoken by the Oromo, and Somali, spoken by the Somalis; the latter includes Amharic, spoken by the Amhara, and Tigrinya, spoken by the Tigrayans.
 Together, these four groups make up about three-quarters of Ethiopia's population.
 Other Afroasiatic languages with a significant number of speakers include the Cushitic Sidamo, Afar, Hadiyya and Agaw languages, as well as the Semitic Gurage languages, Harari, Silt'e, and Argobba languages.
 Arabic, which also belongs to the Afroasiatic family, is likewise spoken in some areas.

 English is the most widely spoken foreign language, the medium of instruction in secondary schools and all tertiary education; federal laws are also published in British English in the Federal Negarit Gazeta including the 1995 constitution.

-Amharic was the language of primary school instruction, but has been replaced in many areas by regional languages such as Oromo, Somali or Tigrinya.
+Amharic was once the language of primary school instruction, but has been replaced in many areas by regional languages such as Oromo, Somali or Tigrinya.
 All languages enjoy equal state recognition in the 1995 Constitution of Ethiopia.

 Script

 Ethiopia's principal orthography is the Ge'ez script.
 Employed as an abugida for several of the country's languages, it first came into usage in the 6th and 5th centuries BC as an abjad to transcribe the Semitic Ge'ez language.
-Ge'ez now serves as the liturgical language of both the Ethiopian Orthodox Tewahedo and Eritrean Orthodox Tewahedo Churches.
-During the 1980s, the Ethiopic character set was computerized.
-It is today part of the Unicode standard as Ethiopic, Ethiopic Extended, Ethiopic Supplement and Ethiopic Extended-A.
+Ge'ez now serves as the liturgical language of both the Ethiopian and Eritrean Orthodox Tewahedo Churches.
+During the 1980s, the Ethiopic character set was computerised.
+It is today part of the Unicode standard as Ethiopic, Ethiopic Extended, Ethiopic Supplement, and Ethiopic Extended-A.

 Other writing systems have also been used over the years by different Ethiopian communities.
 The latter include Bakri Sapalo's script for Oromo.

 Religion

 According to the 2007 National Census, Christians make up 62.8% of the country's population, Muslims 33.9%, practitioners of traditional faiths 2.6%, and other religions 0.6%.
-The ratio of the Christian to Muslim population has largely remained stable when compared to previous censuses conducted decades ago.
+The ratio of the Christian to Muslim population has largely remained stable when compared to previous censuses.
 Sunnis form the majority of Muslims with non-denominational Muslims being the second largest group of Muslims, and the Shia are a minority.
 Sunnis are largely Shafi'is or Salafis; there are also many Sufis there.